-- Pass the port offset to the server during startup.
-The following command starts the server with the default port incremented by 3
+Port offset can be passed to the server during startup.
+The following command starts the server with the default port incremented by 3.

 <PRODUCT_HOME>/repository/conf/carbon.xml as follows: